Amitdahiya08/ContactApp/README.md

 # Contact Management Application
 ## [ -> Live Link Here  ](https://contact-app-xpkw.vercel.app/)
+(Note : The render server is slow , so it may take some time to load the data on the first click )
 <img src="./frontend/src/images/Screenshot (60).png" alt="Contact List View">

 This Contact Management Application is built using **React**, **Material-UI**, and a backend hosted on **Render**.
 The frontend is deployed on **Vercel**, offering seamless contact management functionalities.
 Users can add, view, edit, delete, search, and sort contact information with a user-friendly interface.